sass/sass/spec/spec.md

 This specification is incomplete, and is added to *lazily*.
 This means that portions of the spec are only written when they're necessary as background for new language proposals.
-The Sass team eventually hopes specify every part of the language this way.
+The Sass team eventually hopes to specify every part of the language this way.

 ## Table of Contents